vboughner/bixby-capsule-with-aws/docs/01-request-aws-account.md

 Use the Find Services search bar to look for these services: DynamoDB, Lambda, CloudWatch, and API Gateway.
 Those lead to pages where you will configure these services using the instructions that follow.

+New accounts are typically configured to use the Ohio (US East) region by default, and this tutorial assumes you will use that region.
+It is important that you build all the services in this tutorial (DynamoDB, Lambda, and API Gateway) in the same region, so they can work together.
+If you would like to use a different region, you may do so, but you should change `us-east-2` in the `lambda/db.js` file to match the new region you have selected.

 Next: [Design and Plan](02-design-and-plan.md)